vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 - Heat.
 Loss in the device translates into heat.
 If the core gets much past 120c (for the types of ferrite I've been using), the magnetic properties will change and loss will escalate.
 When this happens the core may shatter.
   - Don't forget ambient temperature.
 In VK on a hot summer day, the UnUn may be at 60c in the noon day sun even before you put any power into it.
+  - The way a device handles unbalanced loads, and reactance, can strongly affect heating.
   - Higher power means more heat.
 Longer transmit means more heat.
   - Microphone setting and compression affects heat (SSB).
   - The mode of operation matters.
 SSB has a low duty cycle, FT8 is higher and some digital modes are higher again.
 The higher the duty cycle the greater the heating.